Product No: SMT-PB

 Applications:

-2. Verifying gap safety around communication cable termination panels (compliant with UL 444:2023) for technician protection.
+2. Verifying gap safety around communication cable termination panels for technician protection.

 3. Safety checks for cable distribution box seams (per IEC 61032:2017) to block exposure to live wire connections.